-State law limits College operating investments to the highest quality sectors of the domestic fixed income market and specifically excludes corporate stocks, corporate and foreign bonds, futures contracts, commodities, real estate, limited partnerships and negotiable certificates of deposit.
+State law limits College operating investments to the highest quality sectors of the domestic fixed income market and specifically excludes corporate stocks, corporate and foreign bonds, futures contracts, commodities, real estate, limited partnerships, and negotiable certificates of deposit.
 College policy does not limit the amount the College may invest in any one issuer.

 Investments are listed by issuer in the table below.
-Government sponsored enterprises (GSE's), Federal Home Loan Bank (FHLB), Federal Farm Credit Bank (FFCB), Federal Home Loan Mortgage Corp (FHLMC), all issue agency bonds.
-Each of these agencies has a credit rating of AAA that represents an exceptional degree of credit worthiness.
-Resolution Funding Corporation (RFCSP) securities are obligations of the U.S. Treasury.
+Government sponsored enterprises (GSE's), Federal Home Loan Bank (FHLB), Federal Farm Credit Bank (FFCB), Farmer MAC, Federal Home Loan Mortgage Corp (FHLMC), Federal National Mortgage Association (FNMA) all issue agency bonds.
+Each of these agencies has a credit rating of AA+ that represents an excellent degree of credit worthiness.